(278361) 2007 JJ43

 is a large trans-Neptunian object (TNO) orbiting the Sun near the outer edge of the Kuiper belt.
-Its discovery images were taken in 2007, and its absolute magnitude of 4.5 is one of the twenty brightest exhibited by TNOs.
+Its discovery images were taken in 2007, and its absolute magnitude of 4.5 is one of the twenty brightest exhibited by unnamed TNOs.
 Assuming it has a typical albedo, this would make it roughly the same size as Ixion (about 530–620 km diameter).